sachindevangan/receipt-processor-challenge/README.md

 ## Running with Docker

-If you're not using Go, Dockerization is required for submission.
+Since this project is implemented in Java (not Go), it includes Docker support as required for submission.

 ### Build Docker Image